- Our Story

 From a small storefront space on Howe Street in the early 1980s to a pervasive, ubiquitous presence across the educational precinct downtown, SFU Vancouver's presence in and impact on the city of Vancouver has increased dramatically.
 SFU's footprint downtown is spread over nine facilities with over half a million square feet of teaching, learning, research and community engagement space.

-SFU Vancouver serves approximately 10,000 credit and non-credit students and hosts over 11,000 events for staff, faculty, conference clientele and visitors annually.
+SFU Vancouver serves thousands of credit and non-credit students and hosts a variety of engagement events for staff, faculty, students, conference clientele and visitors annually.
 In addition to leading-edge research programs, a wide and varying range of undergraduate courses are offered each semester.
 Professional graduate degrees are available in business, gerontology, international studies, liberal studies, public policy, publishing and urban studies.
 A unique program in liberal and business studies offers the opportunity for degree completion for those already in the work force.
 Thousands of other individuals, groups and companies attend SFU conferences, lectures, performances and exhibitions or are involved in courses, seminars and meetings organized externally, but held at SFU Vancouver.